On this page

 Retired widget settings

 A handful of widget settings have been removed in 3.0.
 These aren’t super common, but if your theming or embedded widgets use any of them, they’ll need updating.
-It’s worth searching your theme files and custom widget embeds for the following:
+Searching your theme files and custom widget embeds for the following would be useful:

 Retired settings:

-• item_url (hidden in the UI for now, but will be fully removed in a future upgrade — worth updating sooner rather than later)
+• item_url (hidden in the UI for now, but will be fully removed in a future upgrade — we’d recommend updating sooner rather than later)

 • columns